 We moved to Southern California for a couple of years, and this is when I decided to enroll in culinary school.
 I had done a variety of health and nutrition programs and even went to a raw cooking school in California.
 I wanted to go to a more traditional school but one that was still aligned with my beliefs.
 I found one, enrolled and moved to New York City for a few months.
 I had a great time while there.
 By the end of the program, I found out I was pregnant.
 I finished the program, completed my internship, and then moved back home to start working on different projects while learning about pregnancy and everything related to babies.
 I wanted to do it right.
 Then, I had our son and we eventually moved back to Canada to a new house to be closer to the kids.
 I have been home since then to raise our son and take care of the family while working hard on my first cookbook.

-Life is a journey, and I believe that every situation has something to teach us.
-Sometimes, it just takes time, or some openness, to be able to see it.
-Life is beautiful, but is not always easy, but it’s because it’s not always easy that it makes it so beautiful.
+Life is a journey, and we go through life the best we can with our strengths and weaknesses.
+Every situation we go through has something to teach us, no matter how troubling it can seem at times.
+Sometimes, it just takes time or openness to see it.
+Life is beautiful but not always easy.
+However, it’s because it’s not always easy that it makes life so beautiful.